Chronic limb ischaemia (CLI) refers to the development of inadequate perfusion to the lower limbs.

 The common risk factors for atherosclerosis means patients with peripheral vascular disease are at increased risk of other cardiovascular diseases (including stroke and MI).

 Smoking and diabetes are the two most significant risk factors for developing peripheral vascular disease.

 The risk factors predominantly relate to the development of atherosclerosis.

-It appears patients of black ethnicity have greater risk of chronic limb ischaemia, though this may be in part due to higher incidence of factors described above.
+It appears patients of black ethnicity have a greater risk of chronic limb ischaemia, though this may be in part due to the higher incidence of factors described above.
 Of note, in western countries, those of black ethnicity are at greater risk of complications and amputation (see here for more details).
 Further research is needed to understand and combat these racial disparities.